Ladakh face-off: We stand united against attack by China, has it occupied Indian land?: Rahul Gandhi’s latest jibe

 New Delhi, June 23: Amidst the ongoing tension between India and China, after China unilaterally and violently tried to change status-quo in the Galwan Valley of Ladakh, former Congress chief Rahul Gandhi has been taking jibes at the centre, questioning if Indian land has been occupied by the Chinese.

-Taking to Twitter, Gandhi posted a picture of Pangong Tso lake in Ladakh where the stand-off with China began last month and wrote,''We stand united against the Chinese invasion.
+Taking to Twitter, Gandhi posted a picture of Pangong Tso lake in Ladakh where the stand-off with China began last month and wrote, ''We stand united against the Chinese invasion.
 Has China occupied Indian land.''

 चीनी आक्रमण के ख़िलाफ़ हम एकजुट खड़े हैं।— Rahul Gandhi (@RahulGandhi) June 23, 2020